 Don’t get up late the next morning though, as the stunning countryside is waiting!
 Driving through hidden hinterland villages, you find a number of waterfalls and waterholes.

 Killen Falls and Minyon Falls are my favourites in the region.
 To get down to the bottom of Minyon Falls, you walk through a stunning rainforest with birds’ twittering coming from the canopy.
-The view of the water streaming down is worth hopping across the rocks at the end of the trail.
-By the way, it’s best to go there after rainy days, otherwise you might just see a few water drops.
+The view of the water streaming down is worth hopping across the rocks at the end of the trail for.
+By the way, it’s best to go there after rainy days, to get the full spectacle, otherwise you might only see a few water drops.

 Another great hike is Mount Warning.
 I once went there at 4am to see the sun rising over the hinterland.
-Getting up that early wasn’t the most difficult bit.
-Hiking up there in the dark surrounded by all kinds of noises in the bush is challenging too.
+Getting up that early wasn’t the most difficult bit though, hiking up there in the dark surrounded by all kinds of noises in the bush is definitely challenging.
 If you can’t make it for sunrise, the view from the mountaintop is breathtaking at any time of the day.
-Plus it’s nice to actually see the beauty of the forest on the way.
+Plus it’s nice to actually see the beauty of the forest on the way!

 Byron Bay Wildlife

-If you look closely, you see wildlife everywhere.
+If you look closely, you’ll see wildlife everywhere in Byron.
 I’ve seen most animal species of the area crossing my backyard at some point.
 Our furry friends wallabies, echidnas, and koalas, as well as snakes and lizards are frequent visitors.
-Keep calm, most snakes you see slithering around Byron are harmless Carpet Pythons.
+Keep calm, most snakes you see slithering around are harmless Carpet Pythons.
 You don’t only see a diverse range of birds, such as Lorikeets, Rosellas, and Galahs, but also an abundance of fruit bats roaming the air.